 Financing Costs

 - Interest cost on the mortgage to finance the purchase of rental property is tax deductible.
+While the first two tiers of social security contributions are mandatory, the third tier has no restrictions on the amount that can be contributed.

 - Reduces net rental income subject to tax.